subhamviky/subhamviky/README.md

 **The goal:** bring the architectural patterns in this framework stack into a hyperscaler's AI product suite as enterprise-grade developer tooling — this is solo R&D today; the design is built for that destination.

 The frameworks are multi-cloud by design.
-The productization platform is whichever company I get to work with — **AWS Bedrock · Azure AI Foundry · Google Cloud AI**.
+The productization platform is vendor agnostic — **AWS Bedrock · Azure AI Foundry · Google Cloud AI**.
 ---

 ## 📦 Architectural Spikes & Reference Runtimes (In Progress)